Piercel2022/blog_app/README.md

 <!-- Features -->

 ### Key Feature <a name="key-features"></a>
-- Testing models and validations
+- Controllers for Users
-- Testing  models (User and Post)
+- Controllers for Posts

 <p align="right">(<a href="#readme-top">back to top</a>)</p>